Can I have a baby on a budget?

 3 How much do baby essentials cost?

-According to the NCT Baby Cost calculator, the average cost of baby essentials costs up to £7200, so you can save thousands by buying carefully:
+Baby essentials cost up to £7200 according to the NCT Baby Cost calculator, so it's possible to save thousands by buying carefully:

 - Car seat - £250